rumrunner0/bozosort/README.md

 ### Rumble.Bozosort.Demo.Runnable Console Application
 After building the solution, run the `Rumble.Bozosort.Demo.Runnable` console application.
 It demonstrates a simple usage of the `Rumble.Bozosort` library.

+## History
+The original creator of the bozosort algorithm isn't definitively known, as it's more of a concept used to illustrate an inefficient sorting method rather than a formally recognized algorithm.

 ## Contributing
 If you have any suggestions, ideas, or feedback to enhance the project, please feel free to create an issue.
 Your collaboration is welcomed to make this project a bit better.

-## History
-The original creator of the bozosort algorithm isn't definitively known, as it's more of a concept used to illustrate an inefficient sorting method rather than a formally recognized algorithm.

 ## Note
-This project is made out of pure love for .NET C#.
 All the code here is 100% original.